 Interview Costs

-Interview formats vary.
-Some programs interview virtually (no travel cost), while others require in-person visits.
-For in-person interviews, potential expenses include:
+Interview formats vary widely.
+Some programs do not interview at all.
+Some interview virtually (no travel cost).
+Others require in-person visits.

 • Meals: $20 to $50 per interview day